KyleFerrigan/WordNet/readme.txt

  **************************************************************************** */

 Description:
+We are calling Digraph.java for the immutable Directed Acylic Graph.
+Because the Digraph updates the indegrees and adjacency lists, it will return the a deep copy of the specificed graph so that we only interact with the copy for the shorest common ancestor between vertices.

 Order of growth of running time:
+Big O (V + E)

 /* *****************************************************************************
  *  Describe concisely your algorithm to compute the shortest common ancestor